critical-links/c3-apps-starter/TUTORIAL.md

 ### In C3 Device

-to revert c3app installation, we use the `./syncthingUninstall.sh` script, this will remove all files, docker images, volumes and networks
+To revert the c3app installation, we use the `./syncthingUninstall.sh` script.
+This will remove all files, docker images, volumes and networks

 first we must connect to c3 device, if not already connected